netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 Since this our blog, I will prefer to describe what I learned from this journey.

+### Holistic approach

+Most monitoring solutions try to minimize the number of metrics they ingest by ignoring crucial information, avoiding certain technologies they don't see as important, or abstracting the information available.

+Netdata is the only monitoring solution that is committed to monitor all infrastructure technologies available today, in full detail and resolution.
+All kernel features and stacks, all protocols, all layers, all technologies, without exceptions.

+Of course Netdata can also work in higher levels, like they do, by collecting application metrics and logs from all available sources, applications, cloud providers and third party services.
+But while doing so, we keep our commitment to a holistic approach, maintaining all the information available from all the underlying technologies and layers.

 ### Decentralized & Distributed

-All monitoring providers struggle with resolution and cardinality.
-They invest a lot of effort to minimize both of them, since these are proportional to their cost, and even after all reductions, their services are quite expensive for the average team.
+It is obvious that all monitoring providers struggle with resolution and cardinality.
+They invest a lot of effort to minimize both of them, since these affect their cost proportionally.
+And even after all reductions and economies applied, their services are still expensive.

 When I started this post, I was expecting that Netdata will be the "heavier" among the agents.
-It has to be, because it does a lot of work!
-It is the only agent that is a monitoring solution by itself, it collects data per-second, stores the data in its own database, trains machine learning models for all metrics, queries these data, etc.
+It has to be, because it does a lot more work!
+It is the only agent that is a monitoring solution by itself, it collects data per-second, stores the data in its own database, trains machine learning models for all metrics, queries these data, and many more, all happening right at the edge.

 To my surprise, the Netdata agent is one of lightest!
 And given the resolution (per-second) and the number of metrics it collects, it offers the best unit economics (i.e. resources per sample) among all.